 The Airmen's Stories - P/O R S Gaskell

-Richard Stuart Gaskell was born on 25th July 1919 and learned to fly at the Norfolk and Norwich Aer Club.
+Richard Stuart Gaskell was born on 25th July 1919 in Chester and learned to fly at the Norfolk and Norwich Aero Club.
 He was awarded Aero Certificate 15282 on 26th August 1937 and went on to join the RAF on a short service commission.

 He began his initial training course on 14th August 1939.
 He completed his flying training and then joined 264 Squadron at Duxford on 19th May 1940.